hdevoinnelson/essays/hello-juncture/README.md

 Similar to the image viewer, map zooming is controlled using the buttons located in the top-left corner of the map viewer.
 Panning is performed with the keyboard arrow keys or by mouse click-and-drag.

+## Embedded entities

+==Pieter Bruegel the Elder=={Q43270} was a singular artist, envisioning fantastic otherworlds and intimately depicting the quotidian rhythms and textures of his own.